secretn1nja/qbx_stoc/README.md

 # Support
 For support, bug reports, or feature requests, please open an issue on the GitHub repository.

+# Coming Soon
+System Core Tablet with highly configuration and custom UI Operations based on custom generated missions with different difficulties, categories and special duties.

 Enjoy commanding your elite tactical unit with the STOC script! 🚁🚔